Last Updated on October 29, 2023

 The shorter column makes this method less sensitive than the Westergren method because the maximal possible abnormal value is lower.
 However, this method is more practical for demonstration purposes.

 Mechanism of ESR Test

 The sedimentation rate of blood cells depends on the balance between pro-sedimentation factors, mainly fibrinogen, and the factors resisting sedimentation, namely the negative charge of the erythrocytes.

-An inflammation causes increase in proportion of fibrinogen in the blood causes which results in red blood cells sticking to each other to form stacks called ‘rouleaux,’ which settle faster and thus resulting in higher ESR.
+An inflammation causes an increase in the proportion of fibrinogen in the blood.
+This results in red blood cells sticking to each other to form stacks called ‘rouleaux,’ which settle faster and thus lead to higher ESR.